aiven/terraform-provider-aiven/docs/resources/service_integration.md

 Optional:

 - `config_storage_topic` (String) The name of the topic where connector and task configuration data are stored.This must be the same for all workers with the same group_id.
+Example: `__connect_configs`.
 - `group_id` (String) A unique string that identifies the Connect cluster group this worker belongs to.
+Example: `connect`.
 - `offset_storage_topic` (String) The name of the topic where connector and task configuration offsets are stored.This must be the same for all workers with the same group_id.
+Example: `__connect_offsets`.
 - `status_storage_topic` (String) The name of the topic where connector and task configuration status updates are stored.This must be the same for all workers with the same group_id.
+Example: `__connect_status`.